devmount/SongDrive/.github/CONTRIBUTING.md

 # Contributing to this project

 First off, thanks for taking the time to contribute!
-You are awesome! :tada::clap:
+You are awesome! 🎉👏🏻

 ## Table Of Contents